 2) Wrappers and Other-than-journeymen are meat employees whose duties include all work in the meat department with the exception of Journeymen duties, unless they have been trained and certified by the Employer to perform meat cutting.
-Wrappers and Other-than-journeymen will be offered the first opportunities to become apprentice meatcutters when such an opportunity becomes available train and become certified by the Employer to cut meat; they will be paid no less than the top Universal employee scale rate.
-These employees shall retain all job guarantees under this Agreement for meat employees will be allowed to work in all areas of the store.
+Wrappers and Other-than-journeymen will be offered the first opportunities to become apprentice meatcutters when such an opportunity becomes available. train and become certified by the Employer to cut meat; they will be paid no less than the top Universal employee scale rate.
+These employees shall retain all job guarantees under this Agreement for meat employees hired prior to April 15, 2012.
+Wrappers and Other-than-journeymen employees will be allowed to work in all areas of the store, but will not be scheduled outside of the meat department before any non-meat employee, unless by mutual agreement.

--3) Full-time employees (excluding maintenance employees) will be allowed to perform all functions in the store, including the meat department, with the exception of those jobs specifically designated for Journeymen meat cutters, except that the Employer may train and certify Senior Retail Specialist and Universal employees to cut meat.
+3) Full time employees (excluding maintenance employees) will be allowed to perform all functions in the store, including the meat department, with the exception of those jobs specifically designated for Journeymen meat cutters, except that the Employer may train and certify Senior Retail Specialist and Universal employees to cut meat.
 The decision to train and certify an employee to cut meat will be by mutual agreement.
-Upon completion of training, employees who desire not to work in the meat department shall provide thirty (30) days' notice to the Employer.